yayaa/MapHelper/README.md

 MapHelper
 =========

-While using Google Maps v2 you need to handle lots of staff, such as
+While using Google Maps v2 you need to handle lots of stuff, such as
   * if Google Play Services are available or not
   * is openGL version is compatible or not
   * SupportMapFragment getMap returns null